jorgitoooo/acme-search/README.md

 1. If you are not in the directory that contains this project's `package.json` file please, from your terminal, `cd` into it.

-    * `cd /path/to/acme_search`
+    * Ex.) `cd /path/to/acme_search`

-2. From this project's directory install all of the dependencies decleared in the `package.json` file by running `npm install`.
+2. From this project's root directory install all of the dependencies decleared in the `package.json` file by running `npm install`.

 3. After the installation is complete you can simply run `npm start` which will launch the ACME Search app on your default browser.